 Knights of Columbus

-The council was chartered in 2004 with 35 members and has grown to about 80 members.
+The council was chartered in 2004 with 35 members and has grown to about 90 members.
 We are a Parish based council.
-This means our mission puts its special emphasis on strongly supporting our parish and priests in any way we can.
+Our mission puts its special emphasis on strongly supporting our parish and priest.

 Council meetings are held in the Blessed Sacrament Parish Center the Second Monday of each month at 7:00 p.m.